How To Make Homemade Baby Food: The Ultimate Guide To Make Stage 1, 2, And 3 Purees And Mashes

 Storage And Organization Ideas for Baby Food Pouches And Jars

-I personally froze big batches in ice cube trays, and then put the ice cubes in freezer-safe Ziploc bags.
+I froze big batches in ice cube trays and then put the ice cubes in freezer-safe Ziploc bags.

 Pro Tip: I used Glad Press N’ Seal to cover my ice cube trays and prevent spills in the freezer.